thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 The Implementation ID claim uniquely identifies the underlying immutable PSA RoT.
 A verification service can use this claim to locate the details of the verification process.
 Such details include the implementation's origin and associated certification state.
-The full definition is in the {{PSA-SM}}.
+The full definition is in {{PSA-SM}}.

 This claim MUST be present in a PSA attestation token.